adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[008][Basic GUI].md

 # Make a basic GUI application
 ## Using SDL2

 This post will walk you through getting a basic application started using SDL2.
+SDL2 is a wrapper around operating system APIs.
 The application will open a window and display a generated image based on user input.

 ### Install SDL2 - Windows